OfficeDev/office-scripts-docs/docs/resources/samples/move-rows-across-tables.md

 This script achieves the following:

 * Select rows from the source table where the value in a column is equal to _some value_.
-* Move all selected rows into a another (target) table on another worksheet.
+* Move all selected rows into another (target) table on another worksheet.
 * Reapply the relevant filters on the source table.

 ![Screenshots of workbook before and after](../../images/table-filter-before-after.png)